 Before the invention of the pyramid, powerful Egyptians were buried in mastabas, rectangular tombs shaped like large stone shoe boxes.
-Enter the priest-scholar Imhotep — an architect, engineer, physician, the high-priest of the sun god Ra, and Djoser’s right hand man.
+Enter the priest-scholar Imhotep: architect, engineer, physician, the high-priest of the sun god Ra, and Djoser’s right hand man.
 Imhotep was an ancient Da Vinci, whose work broke new ground in the studies of anatomy, philosophy, and poetry.
-But his most famous innovation was perhaps his most simple.
-When asked to draft a grand burial site for Djoser, Imhotep designed the largest building of his time, a tower build from six mastabas stacked on top of each other—a ladder to the sky.
+But his most famous innovation was a simple twist on the common mastaba tombs of the era.
+When asked to draft a grand burial site for Djoser, Imhotep designed the largest building of his time, a tower built from six mastabas stacked on top of each other—a ladder to the sky.

-Imhotep’s simple innovation earned him a cult of Egyptian worshipers that lasted 1400 years, and his proto-pyramid is still with is almost 5000 years later.
-Now known as The Step Pyramid, it represents the first step toward the world’s most long-lasting architectural structure.
+Imhotep’s simple innovation earned him a cult of Egyptian worshipers that lasted 1400 years, and his proto-pyramid is still with us almost 5000 years later.
+Now called The Step Pyramid, it represents the first step toward the world’s most long-lasting architectural structure.

 Reed Enger, "Pyramid of Djoser," in Obelisk Art History, Published June 15, 2017; last modified November 07, 2022, http://arthistoryproject.com/timeline/the-ancient-world/egypt/pyramid-of-djoser/.